dhuppenkothen/xpsi/paper/paper.md

 There exist open-source libraries and packages to support a subset of the modeling treated in astrophysical literature.
 They provide frameworks, toolsets, model implementations, and so on.
-One sub-field for which there does not exist an open-source project for the statistical modeling of X-ray signals that pulse due to rotational modulation of asymmetric emission from the surface of a neutron star.
+One sub-field for which there does not exist such an open-source project, is for the statistical modeling of X-ray signals that pulse due to rotational modulation of asymmetric emission from the surface of a neutron star.
 Pulsing X-ray signals from neutron stars are analyzed to statistically estimate parameters such as stellar mass and radius.
 Such parameter estimation requires relativistic ray-tracing of radiation as it propagates from surface to a distant telescope.